formstamp/formstamp/README.md

 Low-level Directives
 ---------

-* `fsList` - render list of items and allows to move selection up and down (with custom templating for items)
+* `fsList` - renders list of items and allows to move selection up and down (with custom templating for items)
 * `fsNullForm` - hides input with ngModel binding from parent form
-* `fsInput` - simplify keyboard & focus events handling
+* `fsInput` - simplifies keyboard & focus events handling
 * `fsCalendar` - draws a calendar and allows to mark one day as selected

 TODO